 - Set a (realistic) long term goal and then divide your goal into measurable steps.

 You can check and adjust your goals as you progress.
-It's easy to get frustrated if you don't advance as fast as you would like.
 Keep in mind that the better you become, the more you also demand of yourself.
 Remember, that learning is a life-long journey.

 Focus = minimize distractions

 - Log out from Social Media, turn your mobile on silent, and focus for the duration of your playing session.

 Develop a routine

 - Practice regularly, even if you can only do so for short periods e.g. 10 minutes a day.
 Regular short practice sessions are more valuable in the long run, than a marathon session once a week.